 Our online-learning methodology has the unique ability to run a horse race among a very eclectic set of experts and aggregate them in order to produce an optimal forecast, irrespective of the nature of the data generating process.
-We rely on very standard macroeconomic variables, suggested by the literature on financial crises as far back as the 1930s (Fisher (1933)) and the studies of Kindleberger (1978), Minsky (1986).
-Diaz-Alejandro (1985).
-Using a mix of 26 experts, some of them being central bank financial crises models, some of them being machine learning models, we find that for France, UK, Germany, Italy we are able to predict a systemic financial crisis 3 years ahead out-of-sample with relatively low signal-to-noise ratios compared to the existing literature.
+We rely on very standard macroeconomic variables, suggested by the literature on financial crises as far back as the 1930s (Fisher (1933)).
+Using a mix of 26 experts, some of them being central bank financial crises models, some of them being machine learning models, we find that for France, UK, Germany, and Italy we are able to predict a systemic financial crisis 3 years ahead out-of-sample with high signal-to-noise ratios and low RMSE compared to the existing literature.
+We present graphs of our predicted probabilities, which are very transparent indicators of the performance of our methodology.
 We perform a variety of robustness analyses: we predict the crisis two years ahead instead of three; we use real time data; we test four different aggregation rules.
-Our methodology and results may be valuable for the conduct of macroprudential policies, which aim at containing very socially costly systemic risk and need to be put in place in a discretionary fashion at the time of the risk build up.
-Of course, our models are unable to test for causality but they can suggest some areas of the economy that macro prudential authorities can investigate further with more granular data and using their judgement.
-It is also impossible to predict types of crises, such as cyber attacks, that have never occurred historically.
+Our methodology and results may be valuable for the conduct of macro-prudential policies, which aim at containing very socially costly systemic risk and need to be put in place in a discretionary fashion at the time of the risk build up.
+Of course, our models are unable to test for causality but they can suggest some areas of the economy that macro-prudential authorities can investigate further with more granular data and using their judgement.